awseward/gary/README.md

 ##### `.gary/server`

+Called to start web application server.

+* Executable file (can be script or binary 🤷)
+* Currently is not given any args, but that may change if deemed valuable

+##### `.gary/on_deploy`

+Called to do any necessary application setup (dependency install, datastore migrations, etc…).

-Should be an executable file.
-It can be a script or a binary, but name must be as specified.
-Currently is not passed any args, but that may change if some value in doing so emerges.
+* Executable file (can be script or binary 🤷)
+* Currently is not given any args, but that may change if deemed valuable